AUSTRAC compliance reports

 How we use the information in your compliance report

-The information in your compliance reports helps us support your business better by enabling us to:
+The information in your compliance reports helps us:

-- see if you need any extra assistance to meet your obligations
+- to see if you need any extra assistance to meet your obligations.

 - improve our education and guidance for businesses.